 A FEW EXAMPLES OF OUR INTELLIGENCE-LED OPERATIONS

-In Mexico and the U.S., our intelligence-gathering work on illegal fishing and the trafficking of totoaba and marine products, that is pushing the vaquita to extinction (Operation FAKE GOLD), helped Mexican and U.S. authorities to crack down on some important international traffickers, and supported U.S. authorities in arresting some of the most important totoaba international traffickers, in Southern California in May 2023.
+In Mexico and the U.S., our intelligence-gathering work on illegal fishing and the trafficking of totoaba and marine products, that is pushing the vaquita to extinction (Operation FAKE GOLD), helped Mexican and U.S. authorities to crack down on some important international traffickers, and, in May 2023, supported U.S. authorities in arresting some of the most important totoaba international traffickers, in Southern California.

-Operation OLD WORLD was dedicated to exposing and gathering intelligence on an intricate network responsible for smuggling illegal wildlife products from China to Europe, largely intended for Traditional Chinese Medicine (TCM) purposes.
-This operation resulted in the delivery of a comprehensive Confidential Intelligence Brief (CIB) to the Dutch authorities.
-The CIB unveiled the trafficking networks’ operations, the main traffickers, their modus operandi, and convergence with other serious crimes.
-Leveraging the intelligence provided by ELI, the Intelligence and Investigation Service of the Food and Consumer Product Safety Authority (NVWA-IOD) was able to advance their investigation and arrest an allegedly important wildlife trafficker based in Rotterdam.
+In 2024, Operation OLD WORLD investigated an intricate trafficking network responsible for smuggling illegal wildlife products from China to Europe, largely intended for Traditional Chinese Medicine (TCM) purposes.
+This operation resulted in the delivery of a comprehensive Confidential Intelligence Brief (CIB) to the Dutch authorities, with detailed information about the trafficking networks’ operations, the main traffickers, their modus operandi, and convergence with other serious crimes.
+Leveraging the intelligence provided by ELI, the Intelligence and Investigation Service of the Food and Consumer Product Safety Authority (NVWA-IOD) was able to advance their investigation and arrest the head of the trafficking network based in Rotterdam.

 Our investigative operations in China, Hong Kong and Vietnam (Operation GAME OVER and Operation RED CLOUD) informed the public and policymakers about the extent of the illegal trade in ivory and rhino horn, and also provided actionable intelligence to various international authorities.
-Operation Game Over was also featured in the Netflix documentary ‘The Ivory Game‘.
+To date, these two operations remain the most comprehensive investigations ever conducted on the international trafficking of ivory and rhino horn.
+Operation GAME OVER was also featured in the Netflix documentary ‘The Ivory Game‘.

 In Thailand, months of investigation by our team, allowed the Royal Thai Police and Customs to arrest two of the most important wildlife traffickers in Asia, who had been smuggling ivory, rhino horn, orangutans, pangolins and other illegal wildlife for years (Operation MOZART).